arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

   answer: To fix a dripping tap, one has to determine the reason of the malfunction
     - which might have various sources.
 A broken washer is the most common issue, and you can replace it immediately - using guides available on the Internet.
-Sometimes the malfunction is more serious and one has to hire a specialist.
+Sometimes the malfunction is more serious, and one has to hire a specialist.
 author_name: Maksymilian Ignacyk
 author_desc: Sales and Marketing Specialist at Instalguru
 author_photo: "/uploads/maks.jpg"